 A movie gains interest when we know it is based on true events.
 And when there is also a book behind it, that book becomes essential.

 Schindler's List.
-The 1993 movie compared to the 1982 book
+Poster of the 1993 movie and cover of the 1982 book

 VS3